 As the son of a U.S. Forest Service ranger, Colin was raised in southwest Montana by the largest expanse of continuous pristine wilderness in the lower 48 states.
 Growing up in Big Sky Country, seasons were marked by its recreational opportunities: skiing at Lost Trail, hiking Trapper Peak, and rafting down the Bitterroot.
 While pursuing his B.S. in Human Biology, he (briefly) played for Stanford Men’s Soccer team, staffed as an RA and PHE for Toyon, and worked front desk at Arrillaga Center for Sports and Recreation.
 Since 2011, Colin has supported community well-being on campus through the management of the residential Peer Health Educator (PHE) program and more recently as Assistant Director of Well-Being at Stanford.
 He earned his Masters in Public Health from San Jose State University in 2018.

-Philippines-born and Bay Area-raised, Heidi first discovered the joy of the outdoors as a high school camp counselor in the redwood forests of Occidental, CA. In addition to earning a degree in English Literature, other highlights of her Stanford experience include meeting her future husband in Toyon, studying abroad in Oxford, and building a community in Terra.
-Post-graduation, she joined the early Marketing team at Poshmark.
-In 2017, Heidi returned to the Farm to work in digital content production for the Stanford Alumni Association and Cantor Arts Center.
-Currently, she is pursuing a Masters in Sustainability through Harvard with a focus on Natural Resource Management and Sustainable Ecosystems.
+Philippines-born and Bay Area-raised, Heidi first discovered the joy of the outdoors as a high school camp counselor in the redwood forests of Occidental, CA. Her favorite memories at Stanford have been facilitated by the residential experience: meeting her future husband in Toyon, studying abroad in Oxford, and finding community in Terra.
+Post-graduation, she joined the early-stage Marketing team at Poshmark.
+In 2017, Heidi returned to the Farm to work in digital content production for the Alumni Association and Cantor Arts Center.
+Currently, she leads social media communications for the Stanford Doerr School of Sustainability, while pursuing a part-time Masters in Sustainability through Harvard University.

 On the weekends, you can find them volunteering at local urban farms, hiking dog-friendly trails with their rescue pup Roo, and cooking plant-based meals.